 You can easily tell if there are promo codes for a website.
 If there are none, Honey is greyed out and the extension goes inactive (so it isn’t continually running).

 But when you navigate to a website it supports, it lights up and lets you know how many promo codes are available.

-Some websites have a special promo codes just for Honey users, but you must have an account with Honey to access them (and not just the extension).
+Some websites have special promo codes just for Honey users, but you must have an account with Honey to access them (and not just the extension).

 Honey also lets you look at all the promo codes available (in addition to trying them out automatically for you).
 I like this because while Honey has done a good job of calculating my savings, I also still like to try it out myself (because I am

-Where Honey Does Not Work
+Where Honey Does Not Work with Discount Codes

 For example, I used a website that’s the king of coupon-stacking–Victoria’s Secret.
 There are always coupon codes there for multiple types of products, but Victoria’s Secret allows a max of 3 coupon codes per order.
 I tried putting almost one of everything in my cart and applying Honey.

 I could still add one more coupon code to save more money.
 Honey kept adding promo codes until it ran out of room, and then continually removed the last coupon code to try out a new one.

 But you can still use Honey.
 Watch the coupon codes get applied.
 I paid attention and realized the free shipping coupon code took a lot off the order, so I applied that as my third one in my fake order.
 It was still helpful, but I still would want to play around with stacking on my own.